Frequently Asked Questions

 Q - Why is it when I call for an ambulance, a fire truck shows up?

-A - The Sun City Fire & Medical Department provides all first responder paramedic medical services for Sun City and Youngtown.
-The Fire & Medical Department administers the medical treatment and the ambulance transports, if needed, to a medical facility.
+A - The Sun City Fire & Medical Department provides all first responder paramedic medical services for Sun City, Youngtown, and Citrus Point.
+The Fire & Medical Department administers the medical treatment, and if needed, the ambulance transports the patient to a medical facility.

 Q - Who is my ambulance company?